Geometric Pose Affordance: 3D Human Pose with Scene Constraints: Geometric Pose Affordance Dataset (GPA)

-The RGB camera calibration is done manually using annotators' markings of corresponding image coordinates of visible markers (whose global 3D coordinates are known) and estimating camera parameters from those correspondences.
-With estimated camera parameters, specifically nonlinear ones, we correct the radial and lens distortions of the image so that they can be treated as projections from ideal pinhole cameras in later steps.
-Also, we performed visual inspection on all clips to check that the estimated camera parameters yield correct projects 3D markers to their corresponding locations in the image.
+The RGB camera calibration was performed by having annotators mark corresponding image coordinates of visible markers (whose global 3D coordinates are known) and estimating extrinsic camera parameters from those correspondences.
+We performed visual inspection on all clips to check that the estimated camera parameters yield correct projections of 3D markers to their corresponding locations in the image.
+With estimated camera distortion parameters, we correct the radial and lens distortions of the image so that they can be treated as projections from ideal pinhole cameras in later steps.
+Finally, the scene geometry model was rendered into multi-layer depth maps for each calibrated camera viewpoint.
+We performed visual inspection to verify that the depth edges in renderings were precisely aligned with object boundaries in the RGB images.

-The last component of our dataset is the geometry of recorded scenes, which is represented as multi-layer depth maps.
-As mentioned before, we construct the scene geometry with 3D modeling software, Maya in this case.
-The scene geometry models are then rendered into multi-layer depth maps with given camera parameters from last step.
-We performed visual inspections to ensure the edges of objects in renderings overlay with images.
+After temporal and geometric calibration, we generated a unified dataset by using an adaptive sampling approach to select non-redundant frames.
+We consider frames with sufficiently different poses from adjacent ones as ``interesting''.
+Here, the measure of difference between two skeleton poses is defined as the 75th percentile of L2 distances between corresponding joints (34 pairs per skeleton pair).
+This allows us to retain frames where only a few body parts moved significantly while being robust to inter-frame differences due to noise or missing markers.
+With the measure of difference defined, we select the frames by choosing the change threshold as the 55th percentile, retaining 45\% of total frames from the original sequences.
+This final dataset, which we call Geometric Pose Affordance (GPA) contains 304.9k images, each with corresponding ground-truth 3D pose and scene geometry\footnote{The dataset is available online: {\url{https://wangzheallen.github.io/GPA}}}.